vrundpat/Fireteam/README.md

      npm run dev
      ```

-Note: This is not a profuction build, optimization of the building process is not implemented for this repo!
+Note: This is not a production build, optimization of the building process is not implemented for this repo!